aultimus/cryptotracker/README.md

 # cryptotracker

 cryptotracker is a RESTful webservice implemented in python using flask.
-You can use cryptotracker to request historical data about cryptocurrencies.
+You can use cryptotracker to request recent data about cryptocurrencies.

 cryptotracker can be ran in development mode via `./rundev.sh`